cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 The `refresh-expired` or `data-refresh-expired` parameter defines the behaviour when the token of a Turnstile widget has expired.

-By default, the parameter is set to `auto`, which will automatically instruct Turnstile to obtain a new token.
-Upon regenerating the token, the `callback`, if specified, is invoked with the new token.
+By default, the parameter is set to `auto`, which will automatically instruct Turnstile to obtain a new token by rerunning the challenge.
+After the challenge is solved again, the `callback`, if specified, is invoked with the new token.

 The visitor can also be instructed to manually obtain a new token by setting the `refresh-expired` parameter to `manual`.